Always Join Each Travel Loyalty Program (and Use AwardWallet to Manage Your Accounts)

 Here are convenient links to the signup pages for each of the major hotel programs.
 Most hotel chains belong to one of the following programs, although it is not always obvious which hotel program is associated with which hotel brand.
 There is usually some indication on the hotel's website, or you can look it up in our Comprehensive Hotel Program List.

 It you take the time to sign up for the major programs now, you'll be more likely to take advantage of them the next time you need to make a reservation.
-You can use Award Wallet to remember your information until you need it.
-By signing up now, you'll avoid an extra obstacle in the future, when you might be in a rush.
+You can use Award Wallet (described below) to remember your information until you need it.
+By signing up now, you'll avoid an extra obstacle in the future, when you might be in a rush to get something booked.

 Car rental loyalty programs will save you time